 We tested two glues (clear glue and white school glue) with three cross-linking solutions (Borax laundry detergent, contact lens solution, and Tide Free and Gentle (which contains some Borax) to see how the end-products would differ.

-Helpful hints: A bottle of glue contains about 5 oz, which is a little more than half a cup.
-Always mix glue with other ingredients BEFORE adding the cross-linker.
-Keep glue away from toddlers, as ingredients may be harmful if consumed.
-Make slime in a well-ventilated area and wash your hands after playing with slime.
+Helpful hints: A bottle of glue contains 4 or 5 oz, which is a little more than half a cup.
+Mix glue with other ingredients BEFORE adding the cross-linker.
+Keep slime away from toddlers, as ingredients may be harmful if consumed.
+Always wash your hands after playing with slime.